chmykh/apl-life/README.md

 First we have to implement arrays.
 APL arrays are multi-dimensional and support nesting which is an unrelated concept (a scalar is a 0-dimensional array, a vector is 1-dimensional, and matrix is 2-dimensional, and a vector of vectors is not a matrix).

 The main idea of the implementation provided below is the fact that array's shape is itself an array, so any array can be represented as a reference to another array and a reference to raw data.
 The FORTH word for dereferencing is `@` and for incrementing a pointer by one machine word is `cell+`.

+Hereafter non-indented and single-idented lines contain the main program, while double-idented lines contain examples and tests explaining what's going on, and these can be omitted.
+We will write code in tiny steps and test every line just next to it.
+Sometimes we will first try things in interpreter mode and then wrap a code in a word definition.
 ```
 : shape   @ ;
 : data   cell+ @ ;